 Like humans, bees are clearly social animals, and the communication of information between them is of great importance.
 However, information isn’t simply received and stored for later use.
 In order to cement its place in the brain, any given chunk of information is passed from short-term memory to long-term memory by the process of ‘consolidation’.

 This “cement” can take some time to dry.
 Consolidation requires hours, sometimes days, depending on the quantity of information.
 Sleep has been shown to be the major facilitator of consolidation.
 Without deep sleep, consolidation is denied, and consequently, memory retention is seriously impeded.

-The bees who were permitted to fall into deep sleep were the only ones who recalled this association, unlike the bees roused in light sleep, who seemed indifferent to the odour and heat.
+The bees who were permitted to fall into deep sleep were the only ones who recalled this association, unlike the bees roused in light sleep, who seemed indifferent to the odor and heat.

 So, bees must sleep to consolidate the information they acquire through their interactions with other bees.
 (Continued below)

 Ever BEEn so tired you fall face-first into your work?
 Like humans, a bee’s performance—be it waggle dance or learning new information—is compromised when it is denied deep sleep.
 Source: HomeOfTheBudds.typepad.com